orlandoalexander/RaspberryPi-Multi-Sensor/README.md

 You will see three important things in the GitHub repo:

-1. *code* folder - you can <u>ignore</u> all files in this folder, unless you want/need to modify the sensor's core operational code
+1. *code* folder - you should <u>ignore</u> all files in this folder (unless you need to modify the sensor's core operational code - this can cause issues if done incorrectly so contact Orlando Alexander if you need to modify the code)
-2. *README.md* file - this documentation you're readin right now!
+2. *README.md* file - this documentation you're reading right now!
 3. *sensor_settings.py* file - this file is <u>important</u> as it allows you to set which sensors are active, how often readings are taken and the duration of the data readings